Radian per second

 The radian per second (symbol: rad⋅s−1 or rad/s) is the unit of angular velocity in the International System of Units (SI).
-The radian per second is also the SI unit of angular frequency, commonly denoted by the Greek letter ω (omega).
+The radian per second is also the SI unit of angular frequency (symbol ω, omega).
 The radian per second is defined as the angular frequency that results in the angular displacement increasing by one radian every second.